guidelines for authors

 Contradictions welcomes submissions in the following categories:

-• “Translations” and “materials”: Here we include important contributions to Central/Eastern European social thought that can be brought to international attention in English translation; internationally important works in new Czech or Slovak translations; and previously unpublished or long-unavailable “materials,” accompanied by annotation that presents the materials’ significance to contemporary readers (these may be submitted in English, Czech, or Slovak).
+• Translations and materials: “Translations” present important contributions to Central and Eastern European social thought that can be brought to international attention in English translation, as well as internationally important works in new Czech or Slovak translations.
+“Materials” include previously unpublished or long-unavailable sources of historical and scholarly interest, accompanied by commentary that presents the materials’ significance to contemporary readers.
 3,000–10,000 words.

-• “Reviews” of recent publications in critical social thought.
+• Reviews of recent publications in critical social thought.
 Reviews may be brief (1,000–2,500 words) or may constitute longer “review essays” (2,500–7,500 words).
 Keep in mind that review essays are not only longer reviews, but take one or more reviewed works as a starting point for more extensive original reflection.
 A list of books available for review is available under this link.

 Send submissions, in the formats *.rtf, *.odt, *.doc, or *.docx, to kontradikce (at) flu.cas.cz.
 Unless otherwise indicated, submissions received by November 15 will be considered for publication in the volume published the following year.